 Disquieted means to be in a stir; in a commotion, or turbulent, troubled.

-It’s amazing how the trials of life put our souls in turmoil.
-We don’t have peace nor do we have joy.
+It’s incredible how the trials of life put our souls in turmoil.
+We don’t have peace, nor do we have joy.
 It’s at those times we need to remind ourselves of the hope that is in God.
-Regardless what’s going on, we can place our faith and trust in the Lord.
+Regardless of what’s going on, we can place our faith and trust in the Lord.
 He will help.
 He will comfort.
 He will deliver.
 We don’t have anything to fear.

 What has your soul disquieted?
 What has your soul troubled?
 Don’t be cast down.
 Don’t despair.

-Instead be encouraged and confident, assured that God is going to work things out for you.
+Instead, be encouraged and confident, assured that God will work things out for you.
 This will turn around for your good.
 I’m confident He will perform a good work for you.
-He turned cancer around for my good and He can turn your situation around for good too.
+He turned cancer around for my good, and He can turn your situation around for good too.